 An in-depth look at these top Australian rare-earth stocks

 What makes Lynas special is that it mines rare-earth materials and refines them at its existing processing facilities.
-To further increase its production, the company is developing a new facility in Texas, U.S., and expanding operations at Mt.
+To further increase its production, the company is developing a new facility in Texas, US, and expanding operations at Mt.
 Weld.

-Lynas’ shares are up over 20% in six months despite the company reporting a drop in production and revenue for Q3 FY24.
-It seems investors have shown confidence in the stock as, according to management, it intentionally put inventory selling on hold due to the low-price environment.
+It seems investors have shown confidence in the stock and Lynas’ ability to navigate the challenging market.
+According to management, it intentionally put inventory selling on hold due to the low-price environment.

 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD

-Northern Minerals is expecting to start its first production in Q4 2027.
 The company also has a strategic partnership with another Australian rare-earth company, Iluka Resources, for assistance in funding and processing of REEs.

-Northern Minerals is presently experiencing losses, but analysts expect it to post a profit next year as it makes progress with its projects.
-Shares of the company are also down over 30% YTD, but its importance is evident from Australia’s Foreign Investment Review Board decision earlier this year to deny a Chinese fund to raise its ownership in Northern Minerals, on national interest grounds.
+Shares of the company has gained 40% this year, and the consensus rating among analysts is ‘Strong Buy.’
+Its importance is evident from Australia’s Foreign Investment Review Board’s decision last year to deny a Chinese fund to raise its ownership in Northern Minerals, on national interest grounds.

 eToro Service ARSN 637 489 466 Capital at risk.
 See PDS and TMD